commtech/fscc-windows/README.md

 manual._

 There are multiple ways of modifying the card's registers varying from using the Windows API to an FSCC specific API.
-Following are a few methods of doing this.
+Following are a few methods you can use.

 In HDLC mode some settings are fixed at certain values.
 If you are in HDLC mode and after setting/getting your registers some bits don't look correct